liquinlab/elm-smile/docs/labconfig.md

 to reinitialize your gitsecret setup.

-Next, create a `gpg` RSA key pair for yourself (e.g., lab manager/pi) see [this](https://git-secret.io/#using-gpg) for more info but basically you just
+Next, create a `gpg` RSA key pair (see [here](https://git-secret.io/#using-gpg) for more info) for yourself (e.g., lab manager/pi) using the command:
-type:

 ```
 gpg --full-generate-key
 ```

-In the prompts just choose the default options and make sure to remember the passphrase you use.
-You also will want to set the expiration of the key to 0 (never expire).
+In the prompts, just choose the default options and make sure to remember the passphrase you use.
+You also will want to set the expiration of the key to 0 (never expire) when prompted.

 Next, add the first user to your repo: